Utility xargs constructs an argument list for an arbitrary Unix command using standard input

 -r

 If the standard input is completely empty, do not run the command.
-By default, the command is run once even if there is no input.
+By default, the command is

 --max-chars=max-chars